 However, if the landowner is disabled, they have more time to stop an adverse possession claim.
 If a landowner is underage, imprisoned, or legally incompetent, they have additional time to defend their claim to their property.
 They have 10 years after their disability is lifted (they come of age, are released from prison, or regain competency) to reassert a claim on their land and stop any adverse possession actions.

-Otherwise, the eviction process begins with the eviction notice.
-A landowner should begin by serving the squatter with a Three-Day Notice to Quit.
-This notice does not give the squatter the option to pay rent or deal with any past-due balances; they must move out within these three days to avoid an eviction.
+Otherwise, the eviction process begins with an eviction notice.
+Wyoming eviction notices all fall under one notice which covers a variety of noncompliance issues including: nonpayment of rent, failing to move out when the lease term or rental period has ended, causing health or safety issue, too many people at the property, violating the terms of the lease, damaging the property, and preventing others from peacefully enjoying the premises.
+A landowner should begin by serving the squatter with a 3-Day Notice to Quit.
+This notice does not give the squatter the option to pay rent or deal with any past-due balances or any cure any issues, they must move out within these three days to avoid an eviction lawsuit.

-If the squatter does not move out after this time is up, the landowner can file an eviction with the county court.
+If the squatter does not vacate the premises after the notice period has expired, the landowner can file an eviction with the county court.
 Some squatters will attempt to fight the eviction to remain on the property for longer, but unless they have a good legal defense or a reason for remaining on the property, the judge will most likely rule in favor of the landowner.

 Even after a successful eviction, a landowner must not attempt to force the squatter to move out.
 Changing the locks or shutting off the utilities are considered self-eviction methods and are illegal; the squatter may be able to sue if these actions are taken.
 Instead, the sheriff or constable will remove the squatter at a scheduled date and time.
 They are the only persons legally capable of removing the squatter.